APLMOOC/APLMOOC/docs/course/ch1/part2.md

     Functions with only one argument on the left do not exist in APL.

     **Results** are what a function "spits out".
-    You can imagine the result of the function replacing the function after its execution is done, just like in any other programming language.
+    You can imagine the result of the function replacing the function and its arguments after its execution is done, just like in any other programming language.

 ---